jwmccarthy/jwmccarthy.github.io/_posts/2024-07-21-intro-to-gumbo.md

 The Gymnasium API was chosen due to the following reasons:
 1. The interface is simple
-2. Many environments have already been implemented in it
+2. Many environments have already been implemented with the same API
 3. It is easy to adapt to custom environments
 4. Several other environments use the same API